**Note: Beginning September 27, 2021, all applications must be submitted through the Plans and Permits portal.

-If you plan to open a restaurant, convenience store, grocery store, daycare, or other establishment that offers food, please contact Health & Food Safety first at 972-292-5304.
+If you plan to open a restaurant, convenience store, grocery store, daycare, kiosk, concession stand or another establishment that offers food, please review this information.
 The City of Frisco has health ordinance requirements, which differ from State minimum standards.

 Plan review is required.
 For information on a food establishment not listed here, please contact Health & Food Safety at 972-292-5304, or via email Health and Food Safety.

 Do I need a permit?

 Private Events do not require Food Establishment Permit.

 Definition - An event at which food and / or beverages are offered to participants and that is held on publicly or privately owned premises that is not available for use by the general public and where entry to event is governed by regulations or invitation, or where food and / or beverages are offered, sampled, sold or given only to event volunteers or event staff.